Guide CB – Bo Gdynia

 • in person:

-2) at the reception desk of the Neighbourhood Centres, during the working hours of these institutions:
+2. at the reception desk of the Neighbourhood Centres

 • via traditional mail to the address Social Innovation Lab, ul. Żeromskiego 31, 81-346 Gdynia, with the annotation “Project – Civic Budget”,